Uttar Pradesh, India: A Whirlwind Tour of Lucknow

 We tried to form a breakaway group walking at a more leisurely pace but then we gave up that strategy quickly inside the labyrinth; we did not wish to be left behind inside those dark alleys.

-I also sensibly put my SLR to auto mode as there was no time to compose pictures with any detail.
-Needless to say, I would be last person coming out of these places at every stop except for shopping.
+I also sensibly put my DSLR to auto mode as there was no time to compose pictures with any detail.
+Needless to say, I would be the last person coming out of these places at every stop except for shopping.

 Shopping for Chikan Work

 The next stop for us was a shop at the Bazaar at Chowk.
 Lucknow is famous for a particular kind of embroidery called ‘chikan’ work.

 So, all the ladies in the group had a gala time inside this air-conditioned shop looking at stuff, the guys were scratching their heads for most of the time and I was clicking pictures of the colorful materials to my heart’s content.

 I also managed to buy one dress for myself in between.
 The choice was easy because the members in our group had excellent taste and I just went by their choice!

 After a very long time (or so it felt to me) we emerged out of the shop to head to the Chota (small) Imambara.